-When a claim is received, staff estimate the value of the claim and a dollar figure is allocated to the claim - this is known as setting a claim reserve.
-Setting claim reserves allows the County to meet future financial obligations such as defending and/or settlement of claims that fall under the applicable policy deductible.
-To establish accurate claim reserves, regular adjustments are made to reflect the value of the claim as it goes through the claim process; as this enables staff to allocate actual expenses and accrue future projections to the Self Insurance Reserve (SIR) at year-end.
-The SIR fund avoids significant negative variances affecting the budget, due to overages, or related to unusual and costly events, which are typically not expected as part of the day-to-day business.
+When a claim is received, staff estimate the value of the claim and allocate a dollar figure to it - known as a claim reserve.
+Claim reserves allow the County to meet future financial obligations such as defending and/or settling claims that fall under the applicable policy deductible.
+To establish accurate claim reserves, periodic adjustments are made to reflect the value of the claim as it goes through the claims process; as this enables staff to allocate actual expenses and accrue future projections to the Self Insurance Reserve (SIR) at year-end.
+The SIR acts as a buffer against significant budget deviations caused by unexpected overages, or costly events, which are typically not part of the day-to-day operations.
 Without such a source of funding, there would be major fluctuations in the annual expenditures incurred within the various operating divisions, as well as challenges in defining, monitoring and managing "normal" operations.